Japan's Amari says Japan-U.S. auto trade talks 'very severe'

 TOKYO Japanese Economy Minister Akira Amari said on Friday officials from Japan and the United States are having "very severe" auto trade talks but aim to narrow the gap between the two sides

-"We are making utmost efforts to create a path towards a solution," Amari told a news conference.
+"We are making utmost efforts to create a path toward a solution," Amari told a news conference.

 Negotiators from the two nations started bilateral talks over auto issues in Washington on Wednesday, while Japan also plans to hold talks with Canada and Mexico.